 A strong desire for retribution lies at the heart of many custody feuds.
 Angered by infidelity or other betrayals, parents may hit where it hurts the most: access to children.
 Unfortunately, these custody battles are the most difficult to resolve.
 Parents determined to cause pain can rarely be reasoned with in mediation.

 Don’t let a bitter custody battle tear your family apart.
-The team at the Brown Law Offices can help you secure a resolution that benefits both you and your children.
+The team at the law firm of Barna, Guzy & Steffen, Ltd. can help you secure a resolution that benefits both you and your children.